hrzolfaghar/HRZ-Duplicate-Remover/README.md

    $victimDir = "check";

-4- And then run the file and enjoy it!
+4- Run the file and enjoy it!